How to Contribute to HyperUI

 22:

-As you will see, component files are named incrementally, please follow this method.
+As you can see, component files are named incrementally.
+Please follow this method.

-If needed you can use container: ... to position the component within the preview, but note, that any classes added here will be ignored when copying or viewing the components code.
+to position the component within the preview.
+However, any classes added here will be ignored when copying or viewing the component's code.

 Notes on New Components

-1. Components need to be written with Tailwind CSS
+- Components must be written with Tailwind CSS

 You can see examples of point 3 in the HTML of this input component.